shred/acme4j/README.md

 ## Missing

-The following features are planned to be completed for the first beta release, but are still missing:
+The following feature is planned to be completed for the first beta release, but is still missing:

-* `proofOfPossession-01` and `tls-sni-01` challenge support.
+* `proofOfPossession-01` challenge support.

 ## Contribute